Back to top

 Partnership - Temple Moor

-The East SILC pupils who attend the High Care Partnership (HCP) at Temple Moor High School are part of a department that is integrated, included and is an important part of daily school life such that they are proud to call themselves a Temple Moor Student.
+The East SILC pupils who attend the High Care Partnership (HCP) at Temple Moor High School are part of a department that is integrated, included and an important part of daily school life such that they are proud to call themselves a Temple Moor Student.

 Students who attend the partnership at Temple Moor have a wide range of SEND including, but not exclusive to; ASC, Downs Syndrome, Cerebral Palsy, Hearing Impairment, Visual Impairment, specific genetic conditions, language and communication needs, and global delay.